Klosmi/html-basics/JS-basic.md

   We need to have elements that we can select (with `querySelector` or other __selectors__).

   - eg.:
     *When a user clicks on the button, something will happen.
-In out JS file we select a button using its `id`.*
+In our JS file we select a button using its `id`.*
     HTML
     ```
     <button id="myBtn">Click me!</button>